What You Should Know About Mpox (Monkeypox)

 If you're sexually active, the Centers for Disease Control and Prevention has a brief video with clear advice on steps you can take to reduce your risk.

-Can kids get monkeypox?
+Can kids get mpox?

-While children can get monkeypox, it's less common.
+While children can get mpox, it's less common.
 If you think your child has been exposed, get in touch with their doctor and ask about options and next steps.
 If they have symptoms, make sure you keep their rash covered and prevent them from scratching or touching their eyes, as that could make the illness worse.

 Are there treatments and vaccines?